oskude/mbb/readme.md

 }
 ```

-And that's it, all the rest is done automagically :P
+And that's it, all the rest is done automagically :P (Well, cause vanilla QML cannot get directory listings, you have to also manually add the new block to `blocks.json`, to be able to add it through the ui)

 > Please note: at the moment i don't have any use case for custom ui items for a block, but i can imagine that we want them at some point...